adelmeleka/chat_api/README.md

 ## API Endpoints

 To be able to use any endpoint provided by the system, you must include the follwing authorization token in any request header as follows

+`Header Key: API-Key`

-`Header Key: API-Key - Header Value: eyJhbGciOiJIUzI1NiJ9.eyJ1c2VyIjoiQ2hhdFN5c3RlbSIsImV4cCI6MTY5ODYxMDg4Mn0.Lv17tkZZYSZyCEkYRsNkJEgwnuj-GDhOyTE2Is_Uhi4`
+`Header Value: eyJhbGciOiJIUzI1NiJ9.eyJ1c2VyIjoiQ2hhdFN5c3RlbSIsImV4cCI6MTY5ODYxMDg4Mn0.Lv17tkZZYSZyCEkYRsNkJEgwnuj-GDhOyTE2Is_Uhi4`

-Generated using `rails console` with command: `JsonWebToken.encode(user: 'ChatSystem')`
+This token is generated using `rails console` with command: `JsonWebToken.encode(user: 'ChatSystem')`

-For now this is static key used for authorizing the access to endpoints, later it can be replaced by login/ authorization system which will generate the token itself.
+For now, this static token is used for authorizing the access to endpoints, later it can be replaced by login/ authorization system which will generate the token itself to autorize users to access the endpoints.

 ### Applications